edwin-bergstedt/FigCraft/README.md

     4<br>

 ⚙️ Install<br>
-To set up the project using uv:<br>
+To set up the project using uv:

-1. Install uv (if not already installed)<br>
+1. Install uv (if not already installed)

 	curl -LsSf https://astral.sh/uv/install.sh | sh

-Or follow instructions from uv's GitHub page.<br>
+Or follow instructions from uv's GitHub page.

-2. Sync dependencies and create virtual environment<br>
+2. Sync dependencies and create virtual environment

 	uv sync